gitlabhq/gitlabhq/doc/workflow/lfs/migrate_from_git_annex_to_git_lfs.md

 ## Differences between Git Annex and Git LFS

-- Git Annex works only through SSH, whereas Git LFS only through HTTPS.
+- Git Annex works only through SSH, whereas Git LFS works both with SSH and HTTPS (SSH support was added in GitLab 8.12).
 - Annex files are stored in a sub-directory of the normal repositories, whereas LFS files are stored outside of the repositories in a place you can define.
 - Git Annex requires a more complex setup, but has much more options than Git